-Click the button below to review the abstract book.
+Click the button below to take our post event survey.

 Research Retreat 2022 "Theranostics, and Tumor Microenvironment"

 This year the Carbone Cancer Center Research Retreat will focus on the evolving field of Theranostics and the potential to therapeutically exploit the tumor microenvironment.
 We will also spotlight the exciting work of new members and discuss methods and outlets for meaningful scientific communication.
 With a hybrid format we come together to engage, share research visions, and learn from each other.